DennisSullivan/theSullivanClan/puzzles/pips/docs/INTERACTION_RULES.md

 Tray rotation is visual only and does not carry over to board placement.

+• Tray rotation uses a monotonically increasing angle (0°, 90°, 180°, 270°, 360°, …).
+  The angle is never wrapped modulo 360.
+This guarantees that CSS transitions always animate clockwise and prevents counter‑rotation artifacts.

+• Tray rotation is expressed exclusively through the CSS variable --angle.
+  JS must not modify the wrapper’s transform property directly.

+• Click‑only interactions must not alter the wrapper.
+No clone creation, wrapper hiding, or transform changes occur until drag movement exceeds the movement threshold.

+• Dragging preserves the domino’s current rotation.
+The drag clone inherits the wrapper’s computed transform, including rotation and nudge.

 2. Board Rotation Rules
 2.1 Activation
 Rotation is triggered by a double‑click on a specific half of a domino already on the board.